3dasd/3dasd.github.io/content/docs/tutorials/electronics.md

 ### scanner PCB

 You need to solder the pin header on the Raspberry Pi and solder it onto the main PCB along with the Arduino Nano and the two A4988 boards.
+Pay attention to the correct orientation, refer to the image below.

 {{< container-image path="images/main-pcb-parts.jpg" width=80% >}}